tomthetrainer/eventstore_basic_java/README.md

 Upon successful completion of your "From Scratch" projects, you can continue practicing with the examples located at https://github.com/EventStore/samples.

-In particular, the [Quickstart examples](https://GitHub.com/EventStore/samples/tree/main/Quickstart){:target="_blank"} contain more thorough examples, and include content referencing Go, Spring Boot, and Rust.
+In particular, the [Quickstart examples](https://GitHub.com/EventStore/samples/tree/main/Quickstart) contain more thorough examples, and include content referencing Go, Spring Boot, and Rust.

+In particular, the <a href="https://GitHub.com/EventStore/samples/tree/main/Quickstart" target="_blank">Quickstart examples</a> contain more thorough examples, and include content referencing Go, Spring Boot, and Rust.

 # Using this repo